-Part two of this training unit covered the treatment of other liabilities, private businesses and financial assets, as well as the section on inheritances and gifts.
+The treatment of other liabilities, private businesses and financial assets, as well as the section on inheritances and gifts were introduced.
 In particular, participants were walked through the range of financial assets to address possible misunderstandings, and they learned about the fundamentals of the stock and flow data in households' balance sheets and how to record additional comments.
-At the end of this part of the training unit, the simulated interview started in part one was continued to the end of the section on inheritances and gifts.